Cheap, Fun, and Compatible Nikon FE10 Lenses

 Amazon eBay KEH

-If you go to purchase a copy of the lens, the compatible versions will be listed as Ai-S or Ai.
+Only the last 2 of the 6 versions of the lens are compatible with the Nikon FE10.
+Compatible versions will be listed as Ai-S or Ai.

 Nikkor 85mm f/2Nikkor 105mm f/1.8